Human-Centred Artificial Intelligence Masters

 Our goal is to cultivate in our graduates analytical, design and creative skills, and abilities for integrating AI with human-centered systems and applications, balancing different expertise in technology and science.

-WHAT is Human-Centered Artifical Intelligence?
+WHAT is Human-Centred Artifical Intelligence?

 The HCAIM Consortium follows the definition of AI HLEG, namely: The human-centric approach to AI strives to ensure that human values are central to how AI systems are developed, deployed, used and monitored, by ensuring respect for fundamental rights.